BAK2K3/WYSPA/README.md

 ##### Toasts

 **Toasts** are used across **Wyspa** to communicate short snippets of important information without obfuscating the viewport, and without overloading the user with information.
-These can be dismissed via a “Dismiss” button within the **Toast**, or can be swiped away on mobile.
+These can be dismissed via a "Dismiss" button within the **Toast**, or can be swiped away on mobile.
 These have been implemented to re-affirm a user’s action, or to draw a user’s attention to an error, providing an effective means of feedback to the user.

 ## Skeleton